StreetTree: A Large-Scale Global Benchmark for Fine-Grained Tree Species Classification: Benchmarks

-\paragraph{Impact of data scale on model performance} Our data efficiency experiments confirm that model performance on this task is highly dependent on the training data volume.
-As the training set size increases, all models exhibit consistent improvement across all metrics.
-For instance, the Fine-tuned ViT model's Top-1 species accuracy steadily climbs from 2.83\% (on the 0.1\% subset) to 5.43\% (1\%), 13.00\% (10\%), and 32.13\% (using the full 100\% dataset).
-Crucially, the significant performance jump from the 10\% subset (1.2M samples) to the 100\% subset (12M samples) indicates that model performance is far from saturated.
-This trend underscores the necessity of large-scale datasets for this task, suggesting that performance could be further improved by expanding the dataset.
+\paragraph{\textbf{Impact of data scale on model performance}} Model performance on our task is highly dependent on the training set volume.
+As the training set size increases, all models show consistent improvement.
+For instance, the Top-1 species accuracy of Fine-tuned BioCLIP on the \textit{frequent} subset steadily climbs from 2.87\% (on the 0.1\% subset) to 7.40\% (1\%), 16.13\% (10\%) and 30.26\% (100\%).
+Crucially, the substantial performance jump from the 10\% subset to the 100\% subset indicates that model performance is far from saturated.
+This trend underscores the necessity of large-scale datasets, suggesting that further expanding the training data could continue to yield significant performance gains.

-\paragraph{Fine-grained nature of the classification task} The extreme difficulty of the task is highlighted by the large gap between Top-1 and Top-10 accuracies, even when using the full training dataset.
-For example, the best-performing Fine-tuned ViT achieved high Top-10 accuracies of 94.60\% (Order), 85.98\% (Family), 77.09\% (Genus), and 63.15\% (Species).
-In sharp contrast, its Top-1 accuracies were significantly lower at 49.85\%, 42.77\%, 36.96\%, and 32.13\% for the same levels, respectively.
-This discrepancy reveals the fine-grained nature of the challenge: models can effectively narrow down the possibilities (high Top-10), but they struggle to make the final, precise identification among visually similar species (low Top-1).
+\paragraph{\textbf{Fine-grained nature of the classification task}} The difficulty of the task is highlighted by the large gap between Top-1 and Top-5 accuracies, even when using the full training set.
+For example, the best-performing Fine-tuned BioCLIP model (at 100\% scale, \textit{frequent} class) achieved high Top-5 accuracies of 81.12\% (order), 69.00\% (family), 63.28\% (genus), and 52.07\% (species).
+In sharp contrast, its Top-1 accuracies were significantly lower at 46.41\%, 40.30\%, 37.70\%, and 30.26\% respectively.
+This discrepancy reveals the fine-grained nature of the challenge: models can effectively narrow down the possibilities, but they struggle to make the final, precise decision among visually similar taxonomic groups.